Lake St Lucia and St Lucia, the Eastern Shores with Cape Vidol, Sodwana Bay and Mabibi, Lake Sibaya and north to Kosi Bay.

-This itinerary gives you a complete range of accommodation options across the different places…. giving you the chance to truly get the feel of South African hospitality within an exceptional reserve.
+This itinerary gives you a complete range of accommodation options across the different areas…. giving you the chance to truly get the feel of South African hospitality within an exceptional reserve.

 Sodwana Bay.